Not a member? You should join Listal here. Existing members Login here

 0 comments, Reply to this entry

-Moulin Rouge review
+Moulin Rouge! review

-Posted : 1 year, 7 months ago on 25 April 2008 04:14 (A review of Moulin Rouge)
+Posted : 16 years ago on 25 April 2008 09:14 (A review of Moulin Rouge!)

 Moulin Rouge is a feast for the senses; the score, the plot,the costumes, the choreography, the acting, the set design and attractiveness of the protagonists...all work together to make one of the greatest love stories of all time.